 - Clear pricing, testimonials and information on time frames

-For example, Cleopatra Aesthetics displays its featured products on the home page.
+For example, many cosmetic brands simply display their featured products on the home page.

 2. Trust signals – plenty of them, please!